RR-Circuits/RecRoom-Circuits/CONTRIBUTING.md

 1. Make your guide in the `doc.mdx` file and put any images and other assets in the `assets` directory.
 These assets can be embedded into the guide with the `GuideMedia` component.
     - Read the [introduction page for guides](https://circuits.pages.dev/guides/) for more details about available components and the attributes they use.
 1. Commit your changes and submit a pull request, we'll do the rest.

+## Any documentation on how to make documentation?

+Yes!
+This site is made with [docusaurus](https://docusaurus.io/).
+You can find more info there.